instructlab/instructlab/README.md

 lab generate
 ```

-The next step is to generate a synthetic dataset based on your newly added knowledge or skill set in the [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository:
+The next step is to generate a synthetic dataset based on your newly added knowledge or skill set in the [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository.

+> **NOTE:** ⏳ This can take from 15 minutes to 1+ hours to complete, depending on your computing resources.

+> **IMPORTANT:** Do not use `lab generate` and `lab chat` in parallel, it could cause the model to crash ([#346](https://github.com/instruct-lab/cli/issues/346)).

 ```
 (venv) $ lab generate